Minimum Wage in Manitoba 2026: All You Need to Know

 A living wage is the hourly rate a worker needs to earn to cover basic expenses like housing, food, transportation, and childcare — without relying on government assistance.
 It’s calculated based on actual local costs and is generally higher than the legislated minimum wage.

-For comparison, Manitoba’s minimum wage will be $16.00 per hour starting October 1, 2025, meaning it still falls short of the actual cost of living in most parts of the province
+For comparison, Manitoba’s minimum wage will be $16.40 per hour starting October 1, 2026, meaning it still falls short of the actual cost of living in most parts of the province.

 Comparing Manitoba to the Rest of Canada

-While Manitoba’s rate is competitive, it still trails behind provinces like British Columbia and Ontario, where higher living costs have prompted more substantial wage increases.
+While Manitoba’s rate is competitive, it still trails behind provinces like British Columbia, Ontario, and Yukon, where higher living costs have prompted more substantial wage increases.

 Did You Know